JmzTaylor/JmzXMR-web/README.md

 Jmz XMR
 =

-This is highly deprecated and isn't being maintained anymore.
-There are a few bugs but overall works like its supposed to.

 I created this because I am a huge fan of self hosting anything and everything.
 And since Monero is meant to be private, only made sense to have full control over monitoring

 Features: